ESIPFed/science-on-schema.org/guides/DataRepository.md

 [![Repository  - Overview](/assets/diagrams/repository/repository-overview.svg "Repository - Overview")](#)

-In schema.org, we model a repository as both an [schema:Organization](https://schema.org/Organization) and a [schema:Service](https://schema.org/Service).
+In schema.org, we model a repository as both an [schema:ResearchProject](https://schema.org/ResearchProject), a sub-class of an Organization, and a [schema:Service](https://schema.org/Service).
 This double-typing gives us the most flexibility in describing the characteristics of the organization providing the service and the services offered by the organization.

 <pre>
 {
   "@context": {
     "@vocab": "http://schema.org/"
   },
-  <strong>"@type": ["Service", "Organization"],
+  <strong>"@type": ["Service", "ResearchProject"],
   "legalName": "Sample Data Repository Office", "name": "SDRO"
   </strong>